To determine if the concentration of calcium in your blood is at normal levels.

 - neurologic (nerve-related) disorders.

-Your doctor also may request a calcium test if:
+Healthcare professionals may also request a calcium test if individuals have:

-- you have kidney disease, because low calcium is especially common in those with kidney failure;
+- kidney disease, because low calcium is common in those with kidney failure

-- you have symptoms of low calcium, such as cramps in your abdomen, muscle cramps, or tingling fingers; or
+- symptoms of low calcium, such as abdominal/muscle cramps, tingling fingers, numbness around the mouth, or convulsions

-- you have other diseases that can be associated with abnormal blood calcium, such as thyroid disease, intestinal disease, cancer, or poor nutrition.
+- other diseases that can be associated with abnormal blood calcium, such as thyroid disease, intestinal disease, cancer, or poor nutrition

-If calcium levels fall slowly, however, many people have no symptoms at all.
+However, if calcium levels fall slowly many people have no symptoms at all.

 -